hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 ## Usage

-The best way to run the application is through docker-compose:
+To run the application is through docker-compose & intelliJ:
 1. Build the application using `gradlew assemble`.
+2. Build the application using `gradlew run` or hit play in `com.swirlds.base.sample.Application` main method.
-2. inside `./docker` folder run `docker-compose up`
+3. inside `./docker` folder run `docker-compose up`
-3. Access the Swagger UI for interacting with the REST API.
-The Swagger UI runs on `http://localhost:8000/`.
+4. Access the Swagger UI for interacting with the REST API.
+The Swagger UI runs on `http://localhost:8080/`.
-4. Monitor metrics using the Prometheus server running on `http://localhost:8001/`.
+5. Monitor metrics using the Prometheus server running on `http://localhost:9090/`.
+6. Access application's scrap endpoint for prometheus at port `http://localhost:9999/`.
-5. Visualize metrics using Grafana on `http://localhost:8002/`. user:admin password:admin
+7. Visualize metrics using Grafana on `http://localhost:3000/`. user:admin password:admin
  There is a dashboard automatically included under explore.
  First time logging will require to change admin password.
-6. Example Http requests have been included in `./http-requests`.
+8. Example Http requests have been included in [http-requests](http-requests%2FItems.http).
-7. Rest api would be running on port 8080.
+9. Rest api will be running on port 8000.

 ## To Be Included